MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Join-Path.md

 path\childpath
 ```

-Existing directory separators `\` and handled so there is only one separator between `Path` and
+Existing directory separators `\` are handled so there is only one separator between `Path` and
 `ChildPath`

 ### Example 3: Display files and folders by joining a path with a child path